OWASP/NodeGoat/README.md

         * Update the `db` property in file `config/env/development.js` to reflect your DB setup. (in format: `mongodb://localhost:27017/<databasename>`)

 * Populate MongoDB with seed data required for the app
-    * Run grunt task below to populate the DB with seed data required for the application.
+    * Run the npm-script below to populate the DB with seed data required for the application.
 Pass the desired environment as argument.
 If not passed, "development" is the default:
 ```
 npm run db:seed
 ```